samdejong86/CAEN-v1730-DAQ/README.md

 3. [CAEN Comm library](http://www.caen.it/csite/CaenProd.jsp?parent=38&idmod=684)
 4. [CAEN digitizer](http://www.caen.it/csite/CaenProd.jsp?parent=43&idmod=717)

 **Note:** Updates to your system may break the CAEN libraries.
-If the DAQ software stops working, try reinstalling the libraries.
+If the DAQ software stops working, try reinstalling the VME and USB libraries.

 Requires ROOT (available [here](https://root.cern.ch/downloading-root)).
 You may need these libraries:
 1. libX11-devel.x86_64